cloudlinux/libcare/docs/libcare.rst

 or a ``DYN``\ amic one.
 The ``REL`` object file is merely an assembler file turned into a binary file, with the symbol references noted as appropriately.
-That is, for every symbol reference in the assembler file there is corresponding symbol added to the ``REL``\ ocatable ELF file and the relocation referencing this symbol.
+That is, for every symbol reference in the assembler file there is a corresponding symbol added to the ``REL``\ ocatable ELF file and the relocation referencing this symbol.
 For every symbol defined the corresponding symbol is added to the ``.symtab`` section.
 ASCII zero-ended string names are stored into the ``.strtab`` section.
-The static linker then resolves symbol referenced in one object files with the symbols defined in another object file or ``DYN``\ amic shared object file.
+The static linker then resolves symbol referenced in one object file with the symbols defined in another object file or ``DYN``\ amic shared object file.

 Patching
 --------

-Here we are going to describe how the patching is done.
+Here we are going to describe how the patching is performed.

-This is the act that looks like a mix of static and dynamic linking in the process address space expect that we are doing it using ``ptrace``.
+This is the act that looks like a mix of static and dynamic linking in the process address space expecting that we are doing it using ``ptrace``.
 There is infant task to reuse ``rtld``'s ``_dl_open`` calls to do the job for us.